HermesBoots/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## The Eggs of the Brood Need to Be an Odd Number
 Displaying only every odd line from input using multiple invocations of `grep` and advanced regexes.

+## I'm an Instant Star.
+Just Add Water and Stir.
+Adding together some base-5 numbers that are encrypted with simple replacement ciphers, converting the result to base 8, then encrypting the result with another replacement cipher.
+This uses `printf`, arithmetic expansion, command substitution, and finally `tr`.